This page may contain affiliate links. Learn More.

 Cooking with kids teaches them so many skills that will give them a better future.
 Jump in the kitchen with your kids and make some awesome memories with them.
-They will cherish them for the rest of their lives.
-There are so many benefits of cooking with kids.
+And it’s a great part of running a home daycare.

 Kids eat healthier food if they help prepare them.
 Kids are 80% more likely to try a new food if they had a hand in making it.
 I have seen this work time and time again, I’m sold on it!
 The pickiest kids will try things you can’t imagine if they helped put it together.
 It doesn’t always work, but it helps a lot.

 Cooking with kids is a key to how I turn McNugget only kids into adventurous and healthy eaters.
 We love to make recipes.
 You don’t have to actually cook anything either, just chopping, mixing, and those kinds of jobs do the trick just as well.

 Cooking with Preschoolers Benefits

 Cooking with kids develops language.
 Reading the recipe.
 Telling kids instructions.
 Kids asking questions and getting reassurance.
 It’s all communication and it builds their language skills.
 There are words in the recipe you’re reading to them.
 These words cause actions that make the recipe work.

 Cooking with kids develops fine motor skills.
 Cracking an egg or filling a measuring cup full and leveling it off are hard.
 Cooking is a great way to improve skills, build muscles, and master skills.
 This will help with later writing and other tasks.